Go to Reviews.org US Edition

 Homes with Fibre-to-the-Premises (FTTP) or Hybrid Fibre Coaxial (HFC) NBN can access the NBN Superfast speed tier, which boasts download speeds of up to 250Mbps and upload speeds of up to 25Mbps.
 NBN 250 plans are for homes that effectively want download speeds that are NBN Fast times two, for even faster file downloading and no-compromise streaming HD and 4K videos simultaneously across multiple devices.
 This is a great fit for homes that want to watch four lots of SplitView sports on Kayo across multiple devices in the home.

-At the time of writing, no NBN Superfast provider was offering parity with the max potential 250Mbps download speeds (though Aussie Broadband came close), but the table below shows you the ranking of NBN Superfast plans from fastest to slowest.
+Telstra is the only NBN Superfast provider offering parity with the max potential 250Mbps download speeds, and the table below shows you the ranking of NBN Superfast plans from fastest to slowest.

 NBN 1000 internet speed: Full-speed ahead

-At the time of writing, only FTTP homes and select HFC homes were able to tap into the blistering download speeds of NBN 1000 plans.
+At present, only FTTP homes and around 95% HFC homes were able to tap into the blistering download speeds of NBN 1000 plans.
 The good news for Fibre-to-the-Curb and Fibre-to-the-Nodes homes, at least, is FTTP upgrades are coming by the end of 2023, while all NBN-serviced homes can get a free upgrade quote for a costly FTTP upgrade by using the Technology Choice Program.

 4G home wireless broadband: Half-decent speeds with a catch